-The improvement in Middle Shabelle is attributed to average Deyr '09/10 rains, which had favorable impact on pasture and water prompting the return of outmigrated livestock (during Gu '09) back to the region.
-This has led to improved availability of milk and milk products in the region.
-Also, cereal production in this Deyr season was near average (88% of PWA, 144% of the 5-year average) and cash crops (rice, cowpea, sesame) were also harvested (over 5,000MT).
-The TOT between local goat against maize is equivalent to 147kg of maize per head of local goat.
-The TOT between labour and maize in Jowhar is 7kg/daily labour wages, which is 6% lower than in July '09 attributable to decreased labour wages and increased maize prices since July '09.
+The improvement in Middle Shabelle is attributed to average Deyr 09/10 rains which favorably impacted pasture and water and prompted the return of out-migrated livestock (during Gu '09) back to their original settlements.
+This, in turn, has contributed to improved availability of milk and milk products.
+Overall cereal production in the region was near average (88% of PWA, 144% of 5-year average), while cash crops(rice, cowpea, sesame) were also harvested (over 5,000MT).

-In Lower Shabelle, which is the main maize producing region in Somalia, the cereal production was below normal in this Deyr (62% of PWA - see Agriculture sector).
-Nevertheless, food security situation has improved due to improved rangeland and livestock conditions and increased milk production.
-Also, carryover stocks are available from last Gu season, which will be sufficient for 3-4 months, while good cash crop production (7,000MT of Sesame and 500MT of cowpea) was received in this Deyr season.
-The purchasing power, as measured by the terms of trade, has improved due to increased daily labour wage rates and decreased cereal prices since July '09.
-The TOT between labour and maize in Marka market, for example, is 77% higher than in July '09 (increased from 9.4kg/daily labour wage to 16.6kg/daily labour wage).
-The terms of trade between maize and local goat in Marka is 197kg/head, which is the same as in July '09.
+The TOT between local goats against maize is are 147kg of maize per head of local goat, while, which is 6% lower than July '09.
+TOT between labour and maize in Jawhar is 7kg/daily labour wages, which is 6% lower than July '09.
+This is due to the decrease of labour rate wages and livestock prices and increase ofin maize since July '09.
+In Lower Shabelle, which is the maize basket region, although Deyr '09/10showed below normal cereal production is below long term trendin this Deyr (62% of PWA - see crop sector).
+Nevertheless, the food security situation improved due to improved rangeland and livestock conditions and improved milk production.
+Also, there are carryover stocks from last Gu season, which will be sufficient for 3-4 months and good cash crop production (7,000MT). due to a combination of a significant off-season harvest in Oct.
+'08 (19,000MT), Gu '09 seasonal cereal production (72,400MT), and Deyr '09/10 (22,550MT), good Deyr '09/10 sorghum production (15,000MT (7,000MT of sesame) and supplyfrom last Gu season (3-4 months).
+The purchasing, as measured by the terms of trade, has improved since Gu '08, due to the improved labour opportunities, an increase of daily labour wage rates and a decrease of cereal prices since July '09.
+The TOT between labour and maize in Marka market, for example, is 77% higher than July '09 (from 9.4kg/daily labour wage rates to 16.6kg/daily labour rates).
+The terms of trade between maize and local goat in Marka is 197kg/head, which is the same as July '09.

 The nutrition situation has significantly improved in the agropastoral population from the previous Critical situation reported in the Gu '09, (GAM rate > 15%) to Serious.
 The improvement is attributed to increased access to and consumption of milk and crops (maize rice, sesame and cow peas) following normal rainfall in the CowpeaBelt and agropastoral areas.
 The riverine population are in a sustained Serious nutrition phase for the fourth consecutive season.
 The riverine population had better dietary diversity and access to fish, fruits and vegetables than their agropastoral counterparts.
 The IDPs (Afgoye corridor), however, showed a significant deterioration in their nutrition situation from the previously sustained Serious situation to a Critical phase.
 Furthermore, except for Merka town, no disease outbreaks were reported in Middle and Lower Shabelle, unlike the previous season when AWD, especially in Wanlaweyne and Merka, alongside with outbreaks of measles and cholera in Afgoye and Merka had aggravated the nutrition situation.